 Lewis: My son Frayne said, “Dad, you should do some things utilizing other instruments and some stronger R&B beats.”
 Thus, Urban Knights was born which was fun.
 Maurice flew in to produce that first album.
 He remains dear to my heart…soft spoken, quiet and easygoing until he got on the bandstand.
 Oh, my God.
 He was an unusual man.
 Even after an Earth Wind & Fire concert, backstage, he would laugh and talk with the band, but he was still a quiet guy.
 That was Maurice’s nature.

 Galloway: I always lamented that he never played jazz drums again…just casually sit in with someone at a club and bop a bit

 Lewis: Once EWF hit it big, he was always so busy writing, rehearsing, producing.
 Then he had family to look after.
 Musicians continue to move on.
 Very few musicians, including Coltrane, look back and say, “I want to play like that again.”
 I don’t know anybody that does that.

 Galloway: You also hosted BET on Jazz which, as a music journalist, always impressed me.
 You had musicians talk, play with their bands then you would sit in.

-Lewis: I met Bob Johnson (Chicago-based founder of Johnson Publications Ebony and Jet, as well as the BET television network).
+Lewis: I met Bob Johnson (Chicago-based founder of the BET television network).
 He said he wanted to do something with Jazz.
 He flew me into Washington.
 When I got there, they didn’t have any firm plan.
 “Here’s the crew, the camera and the set.
 What would you like to do?”
 We didn’t improvise but we moved along as I felt in terms of interviewing and performance.
 Once I got comfortable with no teleprompter – all they did was give me hand signals – I was able to use what I learned there for a show in Chicago on Public television (PBS).

 Galloway: How do you approach a festival performance vs. clubs and concerts?